davidben/x509-policy-graph/draft-davidben-x509-policy-graph.md

 To faciliate this mitigation, certificate authorities SHOULD NOT issue certificates with the policy mappings extension ({{Section 4.2.1.5 of RFC5280}}).
-Applications maintaining policies for accepted trustanchors are RECOMMENDED to forbid this extension in participating certificate authorities.
+Applications maintaining policies for accepted trust anchors are RECOMMENDED to forbid this extension in participating certificate authorities.

 ### Disable policy checking